ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupUsersApi.md

 <a name="organisationgroupusersupdateorganisationgroupusers"></a>
 # **OrganisationGroupUsersUpdateOrganisationGroupUsers**
-> CsApiApiResponseBoolean OrganisationGroupUsersUpdateOrganisationGroupUsers (CsApiSetOrganisationGroupUsersRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean OrganisationGroupUsersUpdateOrganisationGroupUsers (CSSetOrganisationGroupUsersRequest request, string xChronosheetsAuth)

 Set the users who belong to an organisation group